 Kate has obtained a MA degree with Merit in Financial Crime and Financial Investigation (FIFC) studying at Teesside University.
 Having a keen interest in the synonymous relationship between organised crime and financial crime she combined her experiential knowledge with academic research to produce her dissertation entitled; The Exacerbation of Criminal Endeavour – An analysis of the Exploitation of Corporate Structures by Organised Crime Groups in the Facilitation of Money Laundering.

-Following 13.5 years policing service, Kate concluded her policing career working at the North West Regional Organised Crime Unit seeking to explore opportunities in the Private Sector.
-She continues to read literature on organised crime, financial crime and cybercrime and is a keen advocate of Public-Private partnership working.
-Kate has now successfully transferred her skillset to work in the information security industry.
+Following almost 14 years policing service, Kate concluded her policing career working at the North West Regional Organised Crime Unit seeking to explore opportunities in the Private Sector.
+She continues to read literature on organised crime, financial crime and cybercrime and is a keen advocate of Public-Private Partnership working.
+Kate now works in cybercrime prevention, within the financial services industry.